|

 Pilgrims saw stretching before them a dark forbidding wall of forest.

-voyagers discovered that the two-month voyage of rough seas and bitter winds
+weary voyagers discovered that the two-month voyage of rough seas and bitter

 colonies.
 They were far from home, with no one to greet them, no friendly house